2leonardo/sobold/README.md

-# SoBold Theme
+# SoBold Theme version 1.0.0
 This is the README file for SoBold theme.
 This file will hold every important aspect of the theme.

-# SoBold
-This is a test for theme sobold.

-# VERSION 1.0.0 of development project.